Quartzite

 Quartzite can range in colour from black to white, with beautiful veins running across the slabs in a variety of contrasting colours.
 The veins develop from many years of varying pressure and random amounts of iron oxide, silica and other minerals present during the formation of these unique rocks.
 Some rocks have glass-like veins which can be mistaken for cracks.
 However, these do not weaken the stone in any way.
 They are a natural part of the material and do not entitle claims for compensation.

 Small hollows, holes and air bubbles are also natural elements of natural stone and cannot be avoided.
-These cannot always be filled, and some unevenness must be expected.

 If you choose a stone from small samples or photos, it is extremely important to be aware that the sample may differ greatly from the actual stone worktop.
 All raw stone slabs are different.
-There may be large areas of vibrant colour and grain; others may be more homogeneous in colour.
-Such dissimilarities must be accepted.